 Prior to joining KrisEnergy, Kiran was the founder and Chief Executive Officer of Brighton Capital Advisors, a corporate finance firm established in Singapore with a primary focus on the oil and gas sector.
 During his career, Kiran has been responsible for the origination and execution of over 130 equity, equity-linked, M&A, restructuring and valuation transactions in the Asia-Pacific region with an estimated aggregate transaction value in excess of US$11 billion.
 Kiran has developed expertise within the oil and gas sector and has advised numerous independent and internationally recognised upstream companies throughout his career.

-He holds a Bachelor of Law from the National University of Singapore and is an Advocate and Solicitor of the Supreme Court of Singapore.
-He is also a member of the Association of International Petroleum Negotiators.
+She holds a Bachelor of Science degree and a Bachelor of Law degree (First Class Honours and University Medal) from the University of Queensland.
+She is also a member of the Association of International Petroleum Negotiators.

 Chris joined KrisEnergy in 2009 and is a strategist responsible for the origination and execution of corporate and asset acquisitions for the group and in particular the valuation of business opportunities.

 Between 2003 and 2009, he was the in-house Financial Advisor for Pearl Energy, working on all aspects of fundraising and acquisition opportunity evaluation, including reserves-based lending facilities, pre-IPO private equity placements, the company’s initial public listing in 2005 and all key asset acquisitions.